Chidambara Rahasiyam

-Since ancient times, it is believed that this is the place where Shiva and his consort Parvati are present, but invisible to most people.
-In the temple, Chidambara Ragasya is hidden behind a curtain (symbolic of Maya).
+Since ancient times, it is believed by some that this is the place where Shiva and his consort Parvati are present, but invisible to most people.
+In the temple, according to those who hold this belief, Chidambara Ragasya is hidden behind a curtain (symbolic of Maya).
 Worship, or darshan is possible only when priests open the curtain for special pujas.
 Behind the curtain are golden leaves, as from the Aegle Marmelos tree, signifying the presence of Shiva and Parvati.
 It is believed that saints can see the gods in their physical form.